christophermagno/christophermagno/Projects/Chicago Traffic Accident Analysis/README.md

 ### Recommendations
 * Allocate budget to focus efforts on areas where the traffic control does not work or does not exist
 * Working traffic controls will help facilitate flow of traffic to reduce confusion and thereby reducing accident frequency
-* Take a look at the top 10 streets that contribute to the overall accidents
+* Take a look at the top 10 streets that contribute to overall accidents

 ## ✏️ Data Wrangling and Cleanup
 ### 1,010,926 rows and 48 columns